John Elliott Cairnes

-John Elliott Cairnes (26 December 1823 – 8 July 1875) was an Irish-born political economist.
+John Elliott Cairnes (26 December 1823 – 8 July 1875) was an Irish political economist.
 He has been described as the "last of the classical economists".

 Biography

 John Cairnes was born at Castlebellingham, County Louth.
 He was the son of William Elliott Cairnes (1787–1863) of Stameen, near Drogheda, and Marianne Woolsey, whose mother was the sister of Sir William Bellingham, 1st Baronet of Castlebellingham.
 John's father decided upon a business career, against the wishes of his mother (Catherine Moore of Moore Hall, Killinchy), and became a partner in the Woolsey Brewery at Castlebellingham.
 In 1825, William Cairnes started on his own account in Drogheda, making the Drogheda Brewery an unqualified success.
 He was remembered for his great business capacity and for the deep interest he took in charity.

 After leaving school, John Cairnes spent some years in the counting-house of his father at Drogheda.
 His tastes, however, lay altogether in the direction of study, and he was permitted to enter Trinity College Dublin, where he took the degree of BA in 1848, and six years later that of M.A.He was educated at Trinity College, Dublin.
-After passing through the curriculum of Arts, he engaged in the study of Law, and was called to the Irish bar.
-But he lacked a desire to pursue the legal profession, and over some ensuing years, he devoted himself to writing in various publications about social and economic questions and treatises that related to Ireland.
+After passing through the curriculum of Arts, he engaged in the study of Law and was called to the Irish bar.
+But, he lacked a desire to pursue the legal profession, and over some ensuing years, he devoted himself to writing in various publications about social and economic questions and treatises that related to Ireland.
 He focused mostly on political economy, which he studied thoroughly.